 - Halloween Monsters Printable

-These little stacked pumpkins are a great way to greet the trick or treaters in our neighborhood.
+These little outdoor stacked pumpkins are a great way to greet the trick or treaters in your neighborhood.
 I was very happy with this project and I love that it will last for years to come!
 Happy Haunting!

 Grab our free series "Weekend Home Projects that will Transform Your Life"